apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Practicing-spec-driven-API-development.md

                                    └────────────────────────────┘
 ```

+After a stable version is released, take more care during iteration to avoid breaking changes until the next major version.

+For more information about the different levels of API stability, check out <doc:API-stability-of-generated-code>.

+An OpenAPI document supports client-side developers creating a mock server and starting work on the client to provide feedback in parallel to server-side development.

+> Important: Spec-driven development allows server-side and client-side developers to collaborate on the API contract as equal peers and to work in parallel from the start.

+Without starting with an OpenAPI document, client-side developers are frequently forced to wait to provide input about the interface.
+As a result, working from an API specification first allows for quicker iteration than a code-driven workflow, as there is less waiting of teams for one another.

 Swift OpenAPI Generator generates both the client and server stub code, helping ensure that the implementation of both sides follow the agreed-upon OpenAPI document.

-Collaborating on the API definition, as opposed to code, allows inexpensive iteration on the OpenAPI document.
-It is "just" a YAML or JSON file, after all, made easy to browse and edit using tools available in the broader OpenAPI community, offering syntax highlighting, autocompletion, and validation in many popular text editors.
+Collaborate on the API definition, as opposed to code, to less expensively iterate on the OpenAPI document.

+Browse and edit OpenAPI documents using tools available in the broader OpenAPI community, with many that support syntax highlighting, autocompletion, and validation.

 ### (Discouraged) Code-driven development

-Code-driven development, or in other words, writing server code first, and generating the OpenAPI document from it, is discouraged for use with Swift OpenAPI Generator.
+Code-driven development, or in other words, writing server code first, and generating the OpenAPI document from it, is discouraged.

-While initially it can appear convenient, as server developers start writing code without having an agreed API contract first, it quickly slows down the iteration cycle as soon as clients get involed and start proposing changes.

 ```
                                                                   ┌────────────────────────────┐